-Addressing the Treasury select committee this morning (6 September), Bill Dodwell, head of tax policy at Deloitte and president of the Chartered Institute of Taxation, said legitimate firms could be put out of business by this move.
+Addressing the Treasury Select Committee (TSC) on 6 September, Bill Dodwell, head of tax policy at Deloitte and president of the Chartered Institute of Taxation, said legitimate firms could be put out of business by this move.

-“If changes are not made we are worried about whether all the advisers in the country who try and give honest advice on the law would be able to continue in practice given the scale of potential penalties if they were to get it wrong.
+He added: “If changes are not made, we are worried about whether all the advisers in the country who try and give honest advice on the law would be able to continue in practice given the scale of potential penalties if they were to get it wrong.

 The committee was also told that HMRC should learn from the roll-out of auto-enrolment in its bid to make the tax system digital.

-By 2020 HMRC has said it wants to move to a digital tax system for businesses and individual taxpayers.
+HMRC has said it wants to move to a digital tax system for businesses and individual taxpayers by 2020.

-The panel of experts and small business owners before the Treasury select committee today (6 September) expressed concerns about the impact these requirements could have.
+The panel of experts and small business owners before the TSC expressed concerns about the impact these requirements could have.

 Toby Parkins, founder and director of Headforwards and UKNetWeb, said HMRC should learn from the roll-out of auto-enrolment.

-He suggested starting with the larger businesses and become smaller and smaller.
+He suggested starting with the larger businesses and moving onto smaller and smaller businesses.